Sonora27/food_desert_classification/readme.md

 ## Data

-For this project, data from the Economic Research Service of the USDA was utlized.
+For this project, data from the Economic Research Service of the USDA was utilized.
 This dataset has over 72,865 rows and 147 features.
 This was then combined with both demographical and educational attainment datasets from the United States Census Bureau.
 After performing preprocessing, statistical tests, and feature engineering, 51 features were used for modeling, including engineered features.

 ## Statistical Tests and Feature Engineering